abhinav-adtechs/project-archive-1.1/README.md

 **CONTRIBUTE**

 We are openSource, we'd love to have you on board.
-If you are skilled at any of the follow, please contact us: App Designs, Front-End App Developer, Back-End App/Web Developer, OutReach and Marketing
+If you are skilled at any of the follow, please contact us: App Designs, Front-End Android/iOS App , Back-End App/Web , OutReach and Marketing

 **CONNECT**